ShaneDuttenhefner/ShaneDuttenhefner.github.io/docs/componentselection.md

 ### Choice and Rationale

 For this project I have chosen the MICROCHIP PIC18F47Q10-I/PT because it is reliable, familiar, and satisfies all the requirements that a microcontroller needs for this project.
 This PIC supports I2C communication which is exactly what I need to communicate with my chosen OLED Display.
 UART is also available with this microcontroller which allows for my board to receive and send data from my teammate’s.
-In addition, the PIC had plenty of I/O pins for additional components such as debugging LEDs.
+In addition, the PIC had plenty of I/O pins for additional components such as debugging LEDs which I can use, along with PWM, to create indicator lights for the user as they play the game.